 With customer support software like ProProfs Help Desk, you can create as many canned responses as you want to swiftly answer customer questions.
 While responding to customers, agents can easily edit canned responses to personalize them according to the given situation.

 Every single customer interaction is important for your business and you cannot afford to drop the ball.
 According to Microsoft, 47% of customers have made the choice to switch to a different brand due to bad customer service.

-In simpler words, a single poor experience can cost you a customer.
+In simpler words, a single poor experience can cost you a customer and hamper your brand’s reputation.
 Therefore, it is important to give your undivided attention to even the smallest of customer interactions.
 Remember, customers, don’t like being treated as a ticket and want to be taken seriously.